1 / 10

 Quality and finish

-Don’t go expecting a premium finish - there are a few hard plastics here and there to remind you that you’re driving a Ford rather than a more expensive alternative.
+Don’t go expecting a premium finish from the Ford Puma - there are a few hard plastics here and there to remind you that you’re driving a Ford rather than a more expensive alternative.
 No more than what you’d find in the Volkswagen T-Roc, though - and it’s a lot better than the budget Ford EcoSport.

-ST-Line X models come with part-leather seats and carbon-effect trim - both of which make the cabin feel a bit more special, but it’s still not the plushest crossover on the market.
+Puma ST-Line X models come with part-leather seats and carbon-effect trim - both of which make the cabin feel a bit more special, but it’s still not the plushest small SUV on the market.

 The switchgear feels robust but it’s not going to make you feel as warm and fuzzy as a premium rival like the Audi Q2.
-Still, you don’t buy a Ford crossover to get a warm and fuzzy feeling from the switchgear.
+Still, you don’t buy a Ford Puma to get a warm and fuzzy feeling from the switches.